 and/or other affiliates of the depositor as identified in the related prospectus supplement.
 We sometimes refer herein to SLM Education Credit Finance Corporation as SLM ECFC. one or more originators not affiliated with SMI or the depositor and constitute a material portion of the related loan pool, the identity of such originators will be disclosed, to the extent known.
 The requisite information concerning those originators, to the extent available, will be provided in the related prospectus supplement.
 Indenture Trustee For each series of notes, the related prospectus supplement will specify the indenture trustee for the notes.
 See "Description of the Notes-The Indenture-The Indenture Trustee" in this prospectus.
-The administrator of the issuing entity will be either Sallie Administrator.....
+Administrator